mainzed/maus/README.md

 If you haven't, fire up the MongoDB daemon by running `mongod`.
 Create a local MongoDB database with the name "markdownstore" by running `mongo` (in a separate terminal window) and then `use markdownstore`.

-Run `node server/server.js` to start an express server on port 3000 that will conncet to the created store and provide the api for the AngularJS app.
+Run `npm start` to start an express server on port 3000 that will serve the app.
+Delete the "/dist" folder if it exists or express will serve it instead.

-Run `grunt serve` to start a grunt development server on port 9000 that serves the AngularJS app.

 Running `grunt test` will run the unit tests with karma.